Jrc356/rlesports-mobile-app/README.md

 # Status
 [![Generic badge](https://img.shields.io/badge/Status-On%20Hold-yellow.svg)](https://shields.io/)

+This project has lost my interest since the season ended.
+I might come back to this, might not 😅

 # Development
 ## Quick Start
 It is recommended to use the flutter vscode plugin to launch an emulator and run.
 Open the `rlesports_app` dir in vscode